Emily Ratajkowski Flaunts Braless Cleavage & Legs For Days In Cute Polka-Dot Minidress

 Meanwhile, her husband cut a casual figure in a black T-shirt, one inscribed with white lettering.
 Sebastian completed his look with a pair of sporty blue shorts, which featured black hems.
 He accessorized with small round shades and a gold chain around his neck.
 The two spouses also sported matching gold watches, making for a very cute display.

 As The Inquisitr covered yesterday, Emily was spotted showing off a second attention-grabbing minidress on the same day.
-Photos surfaced in the media saw the stunning brunette flaunting legs for days in a dangerously short, curve-hugging yellow dress that left very little to the imagination.
+Photos surfaced in the media showed the stunning brunette flaunting legs for days in a dangerously short, curve-hugging yellow dress that left very little to the imagination.

 Fans who want to see more of Emily and her sexy photos can follow the ravishing supermodel on Instagram.